JiriCagis/UnitTestingTutorial/README.md

 <br>
 <b>Requiremens</b>
 <ol>
 <li> Installed database.
-I used in project H2 base, but it shoul be work with others as Oracle, mySQL or PostgreSQL.
+I used in project H2 base, but it should be work with others as Oracle, mySQL or PostgreSQL.
 <a href="http://www.h2database.com/html/installation.html"> How to install H2 base</a></li>
 <li> Loaded table schema to database, it place in file
 <a href="https://github.com/JiriCagis/UnitTestingTutorial/blob/master/src/main/resources/initDatabase.sql"> initDatabase.sql </a></li>